 A 403(b) plan, also known as a tax-sheltered annuity, is a retirement savings plan offered to employees of specific tax-exempt organizations, such as public schools.
 In addition, some ministers working for qualified church-controlled organizations, workers of cooperative hospital service organizations, and civilian staff working in the Uniformed Services University of the Health Sciences may also have access to this plan.

-Because a 403(b) is designed for retirement savings, one of the only times you have access to the money in your account before retirement is when you leave your job.
+Because a 403(b) is designed for retirement savings, some of the few times you have access to the money in your account before retirement is when you leave your job or become disabled.
+You may also access the funds if you meet the set financial hardship criteria.
 At that point, your choices are to keep the money in your current plan, roll it over to a new account, or take a distribution.

 Keep Money in Original Plan

 If you leave your job for any reason, your 403(b) plan trustee will inform you of your options.Typically, an employer will allow you to keep the money with the current plan administrator if your balance is at least $5,000.
-This can be a good option if you are familiar with the plan and it has generated positive returns.
-However, if your balance is less than $5,000 you may be forced to move the money out.
+However, in such a case, you cannot contribute additional funds to that account.